 The Bureau of Labor Statistics (BLS) projects strong job growth rates for human resources specialists (7%) and human resources managers (6%) between 2019 and 2029.
 With a certificate in human resources, graduates can also pursue management professions, which also boast strong projected growth rates.

 Read on for more information about the certificate and career potential.
-Make sure to check out our program guide as well.
+Make sure to check out our human resources graduate certificate program guide as well.

-What Are the Best Online Graduate Certificate in Human Resources Programs of 2020?
+What Are the Best Online Graduate Certificate in Human Resources Programs?
 Here Are Our Top 5: